munificent/journal/asset/post/2015-02-01-what-color-is-your-function.md

 **1. Every function has a color.**

-Each function&mdash;anonymous callback or regular named one&mdash;is either red or blue.
-To play nice with my blog's code highlighter can't handle actual color, we'll say the syntax is like:
+Each function -- anonymous callback or regular named one -- is either red or blue.
+Instead of a single `function` keyword, there are two:

 ```javascript
 blue_function doSomethingAzure() {